 - (1) Experience.
 At least four years of experience as a professional audiologist, with at least one year comparable to the next lower grade level and must fully meet the KSAs at that level. - (2) Demonstrated Knowledge, Skills, and Abilities (KSAs).
-In addition to the KSAs required at the full performance level, the candidate must demonstrate the KSAs identified below.
+In addition to the KSAs required at the full performance level, the candidate must demonstrate the KSAs identified below. - (a) Knowledge of military hearing loss and auditory system injuries and disorders, speech-language pathology disorders and of related statistics, population health surveillance, military medicine, and health policy to provide guidance from a national program office.

-- (a) Knowledge of military hearing loss and auditory system injuries and disorders, speech-language pathology disorders and of related statistics, population health surveillance, military medicine, and health policy to provide guidance from a national program office. - (b) Skill to effectively communicate existing Federal agency policies and regulations for developing strategies and priorities for a collaborative interagency program. - (c) Skill in senior management policy development, strategic planning, and setting priorities consistent with organizational goals and objectives. - (d) Ability to provide consultation and develop strategies regarding evidence-based practices and clinical practice guidelines in the areas of post-deployment hearing loss and auditory system injuries and disorders. - Assignment.
-Supervisory audiologists spend 25% or more of their time (3) providing technical and administrative supervision.
-The supervisory audiologist in this assignment serves as the national program director.
+- (b) Skill to effectively communicate existing Federal agency policies and regulations for developing strategies and priorities for a collaborative interagency program. - (c) Skill in senior management policy development, strategic planning, and setting priorities consistent with organizational goals and objectives. - (d) Ability to provide consultation and develop strategies regarding evidence-based practices and clinical practice guidelines in the areas of post-deployment hearing loss and auditory system injuries and disorders. - Assignment.
+Supervisory audiologists must spend 25% or more of their (3) time providing technical and administrative supervision over staff at least two grade levels below.
+Supervisory audiologists in this assignment serve as section chiefs.
+They supervise staff, plan, schedule, and assign work, accepts, amends, or rejects completed work.
+Assures production and accuracy requirements are met, interviews, and selects candidates; recommends performance standards and appraises performance, approves leave, hear, and resolve complaints, and effects minor disciplinary actions.
 The national program director is responsible for defining objectives and providing national VA policy guidance in administering a system-wide audiology and speech-language pathology (ASP) program.
 The program director is responsible for analyzing and evaluating VA ASP programs, including developing plans, procedures, and recommendations to ensure efficient functioning of these programs related to the continuum of care.
-The program director works with all levels of staff within VA Central Office, VA field staff, field representatives of other Federal agencies, state, and local governments and community-based organizations to identify needs and develop strategies for Veterans with, or at risk for, auditory and vestibular system injuries/disorders and speech-language pathology disorders.
-The program director serves as an information resource and advisor to senior government officials on matters of national significance.
+The program director works with all levels of staff within VA Central Office, VA field staff, field representatives of other Federal agencies, state, and local governments and community-based organizations to identify needs and develop strategies for Veterans with, or at risk for, auditory and vestibular system injuries/disorders and speechlanguage pathology disorders.
+They serve as an information resource and advisor to senior government officials on matters of national significance.
 The program director collaborates with other disciplines' executive leads within VA, external professional associations, and regulatory agencies outside VA to develop national policies and procedures for advancing ASP throughout the entire VA system.
 The program director serves as a resource to VA ASP programs by applying advanced knowledge of multifaceted health care delivery systems and their relationship to external review organizations and hospital and service-level operations.
 The program director will make decisions with wide latitude using independent judgment.
 The program director serves as an expert in clinical treatment modalities as well as administrative and clinical support systems regarding hearing loss/auditory/vestibular system injuries and disorders and speechlanguage pathology disorders.